outmoded/university/README.md

 Every few days a new issue will be posted with an [`assignment` label](https://github.com/hueniverse/hueniversity/labels/assignment).
 If you would like to participate in the assignment, try to solve it and when you are done, submit a Pull Request back to this repo.
 Make sure your code complies with the **hapi** community [Style Guide](https://github.com/hapijs/contrib/blob/master/Style.md).

-While you wait for the assignment to close, take a look at what others are submitting and see if you can improve your own solution (borrow ideas, add tests, write example, update the documentation).
+While you wait for the assignment to close, take a look at what others are submitting and see if you can improve your own solution (borrow ideas, add tests, write examples, update the documentation).
 If you see ways in which others can improve their solution, comment on their Pull Request.

 Each assignment will have a close date.
-When the issues expires, one of the Pull Requests submitted will be picked and merged.
+When the issue expires, one of the Pull Requests submitted will be picked and merged.
 Any follow up assignments will be based on the merged code.

 Before starting the next assignment, make sure to rebase your fork to match the current master since only one Pull Request can be accepted.